thepolicylab-projectportals/project-portal-theme/packages/project-portal-content-airtable/README.md

 To modify which projects are selected and how they are represented on Airtable, the plugin has the following options:
 - `partnerName`: the name in the `Partner Name` field on Airtable, used to filter the projects.
 Default (which should always be replaced in production use): `Example Content`
-- `projectsTable`: should match the name of the table containing the projects on Airtable.
+- `projectTable`: should match the name of the table containing the projects on Airtable.
 Default: `Project Page Content`
-- `contactsTable`: should match the name of the table containing the contacts on Airtable. default: `Project Contacts`
+- `contactTable`: should match the name of the table containing the contacts on Airtable. default: `Project Contacts`

 These should be set in the `gatsby-config.js` in the site which uses them, as follows:
 ```js